Azure-Samples/azure-search-power-skills/Text/TextSummarization/README.md

 1) ### Data
    The first step is to view the sample data files [here](data/).
 1) ### Run the API locally
    The next step is to run the API locally and test the model against a test record.
-Make sure you rename the file [env.example file to .env](../powerskill/env.example) and populate it with the relevant values, particularly a unique key.
+Make sure you rename the file [.env.example file to .env](../powerskill/.env.example) and populate it with the relevant values, particularly a unique key.
 Again use a bash terminal.
    ```bash
    make local-API
    ```